Book one in the Night Rebel series

 She isn’t dead.

 The words rang in my mind, a comfort I drew on whenever I thought back on that awful day.
-But if Ian didn’t know that the child’s supposed execution had been nothing more than clever ruse…
+But if Ian didn’t know that the child’s supposed execution had been nothing more than a clever ruse . . .

 “That was the council’s decision, not mine,” I said, my voice roughening from the memory.
-I’d nearly lost my position as Law Guardian arguing against the girl’s death, yet fear and bigotry had made the council unmovable.
-At least they hadn’t succeeded in taking her life, as they’d intended to.
+I’d nearly lost my position as Law Guardian arguing against the girl’s execution, but fear and bigotry had made the council unmovable.
+At least they hadn’t succeeded in taking her life as they’d intended to.

 Ian snorted.
 “Sleep better telling yourself that, do you?
 You make my sins look forgivable, and that takes some doing.”